 Litchfield is a tiny town located in the state of California.
 With a population of 160 people and just one neighborhood, Litchfield is the 843rd largest community in California.
 Litchfield has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Litchfield, where the median household income is .

-Because occupations involving physical labor dominate the local economy, Litchfield is generally considered to be a blue-collar town.
-39.02% of the Litchfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Litchfield is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Litchfield is a town of farmers, fishers, or foresters, managers, and sales and office workers.
 There are especially a lot of people living in Litchfield who work in farm management occupations (39.02%), business and financial occupations (31.71%), and office and administrative support (29.27%).

-As is often the case in a small town, Litchfield doesn't have a public transportation system that people use for their commute.
+Litchfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Litchfield in 2022 was $28,253, which is lower middle income relative to California and the nation.
 This equates to an annual income of $113,012 for a family of four.
 However, Litchfield contains both very wealthy and poor people as well.